HiIamAlanOu/web_and_video/README.md

 # web_and_video

-Triggle an issue when using webview and chewie plug-in in the same page.
+Triggle an issue when using webview and chewie plug-in in the same page.(only on iOS)